tsarsalesman/data-structures/Algo Complexity/README.md

 # Algorithm Complexity
-Using runtime theory, taking a look at how effective bubblesort and insertion sort are in comparison.
+Using runtime theory, analyize the efficiency of bubblesort and insertion sort, as well as binary serach and the other one.